linkerd/linkerd2/README.md

 :balloon: Welcome to Linkerd! :wave:

-Linkerd is a *service sidecar* designed to give service owners automatic observability, reliability, and runtime diagnostics for their service without requiring configuration or code changes.
-Linkerd is also a *service mesh*, running across an entire cluster to provide platform-wide telemetry, security, and reliability.
+Linkerd is a *service mesh*, designed to give platform-wide observability, reliability, and security without requiring configuration or code changes.

 Linkerd is a Cloud Native Computing Foundation ([CNCF][cncf]) project.